8th Pennsylvania Regiment: Frontier defence to New Jersey

-The unit was assigned to General George Washington's main army on 23 November 1776.
-On 4 December 1776 the order arrived from Congress to join the main army in Philadelphia.
+The unit was assigned to General George Washington's main army on 23 November 1776. n 4 December 1776 the order arrived from Congress to join the main army in Philadelphia.
 Not only did the soldiers dislike being called away from their homes, but they also faced a mid-winter march without tents and uniforms.
 On 1 January 1777 the unit was redesignated the 8th Pennsylvania Regiment.
 On 6 January the unit began a march of 300 mi across the mountains and hills of Pennsylvania, with their supplies on pack horses.
 A number of men deserted and went home.
 Their food supply was stretched out by hunting game in the woods.
 In February the regiment staggered into Quibbletown, New Jersey and went into camp.
 Within a short time, one-third of the regiment was on the sick list and 50 men died, including both senior officers, Mackay and Wilson.
 The unit was in action near Rahway, New Jersey on 23 February during the Forage War.
 In the Battle of Spanktown, the Americans surprised a reinforced British brigade under Charles Mawhood and forced it to withdraw to Amboy.
 On 27 March Colonel Daniel Brodhead transferred from the 4th Pennsylvania Regiment to take command of the 8th.
 Butler was promoted to lieutenant colonel and Mackay's son-in-law Stephen Bayard was appointed major.